ethereum/EIPs/EIPS/eip-erc20-swiss-compl.md

   event FundsFrozen(address target);

   /**
-  * @dev Transfer tokens from a specified address to another one
-  * this operation can be performmed only by an Issuer.
-  * @param _from The address from which the tokens are withdrawn
-  * @param _to The address that receives the tokens
-  * @return true if the tokens are transferred
-  */
-  function reassign(address _from, address _to) external;

-  /**
-  * @dev Transfer tokens from a specified address to the Issuer who invokes the method
-  * this operation can be performmed only by an Issuer.
-  * @param _from The address from which the tokens are withdrawn
-  * @return true if the tokens are transferred
-  */
-  function revoke(address _from) external;

-  /**
   * @dev getter to determine if address is in frozenlist */ function frozenlist(address _operator) external view returns (bool);

   /**
-  * @dev add an address to the frozenlist
-  * this operation can be performmed only by an Issuer.
-  * @param _operator address
-  * @return true if the address was added to the frozenlist, false if the address was already in the frozenlist */ function addAddressToFrozenlist(address _operator) external;

-  /**
-  * @dev remove an address from the frozenlist
-  * this operation can be performmed only by an Issuer.
-  * @param _operator address
-  * @return true if the address was removed from the frozenlist,
-  * false if the address wasn't in the frozenlist in the first place */ function removeAddressFromFrozenlist(address _operator) external;

-  /**
   * @dev getter to determine if address is in whitelist */ function whitelist(address _operator) external view returns (bool);

-  /**
-  * @dev add an address to the whitelist
-  * this operation can be performmed only by an Issuer.
-  * @param _operator address
-  * @return true if the address was added to the whitelist, false if the address was already in the whitelist */ function addAddressToWhitelist(address _operator) external;

-  /**
-  * @dev remove an address from the whitelist
-  * this operation can be performmed only by an Issuer.
-  * @param _operator address
-  * @return true if the address was removed from the whitelist,
-  * false if the address wasn't in the whitelist in the first place */ function removeAddressFromWhitelist(address _operator) external;

-  /**
-  * @dev add a new issuer address
-  * this operation can be performmed only by the contract Owner.
-  * @param _operator address
-  * @return true if the address was not an issuer, false if the address was already an issuer */ function addIssuer(address _operator) external;

   /**
   * @dev remove an address from issuers